BingzhangChen/IBM/README.md

 The code developed for this study also includes the options for other more or less complex versions (Model_ID), considering the one developed by Geider et al. (1998) as the "base model".
 For example, to analyse the variability of the phytoplankton community considering only the light limitation (see below).

-To speed up the computation, we use openmpi to run the random walk of particles in parallel.
-In addition, the time step of the biological reaction is set to be 100 times that of random walk.
+To speed up the computation, we use OpenMPI to run the random walk of particles in parallel.
+In addition, the time step of the biological reaction is set to be 200 times that of random walk.

 ## Contributor

-Bingzhang Chen is responsible for writing the Fortran code.
+Bingzhang Chen is responsible for writing the Fortran code and Iria Sala is responsible for writing the Matlab scripts.

 ## LICENSE